Hyperbolicity and GCD for n+1 divisors with non-empty intersection: Introduction

-The main theorem of \cite{HLX} refines the general theorem of Ru-Vojta \cite{RV20} in the surface case (see Theorem \ref{generalRV}), extending the setting from divisors $D_i$ to sequences of closed schemes such as $D_i\supset D_i\cap D_j$.
-This broader framework has allowed the authors to establish several significant Diophantine results in \cite{HLX}, and it suggests a promising direction for further investigation.
+The main theorem of \cite{HLX} refines the general theorem of Ru and Vojta \cite{RV20} in the surface case (see Theorem~\ref{generalRV}), extending the setting from divisors $D_i$ to sequences of closed subschemes such as $D_i \supset D_i \cap D_j$.
+This broader framework allowed the authors to establish several significant Diophantine results in \cite{HLX} and suggests a promising direction for further investigation.

-We now state our generalization of this theorem to higher-dimensional settings.
+We now state our generalization of this result, namely \cite[Theorem~1.4]{HLX}, to higher-dimensional settings.